SovnSkyrim/QWEST/README.md

 Go to my discord, in the pins of the channel #list-modifications.

 ## Some Beards/hair is clipping through my head!
 There's duplicate eyes!

-Known and take other hair/beard.
-I can't edit mesh themselves and the mod comes with many more stuff so the bugged/clipping meshes are worth keeping.
-For the eyes, it's simply because there's a mod that add those cool eyes to npcs, and the other is the original.
-The first mod that adds them to NPCs isn't using the full suite of the second mod, so I simply added it on top.
-It doesnt really matter which you use.
+Mouth is clipping!
+NPCs look ugly!

+All of this is known.
+Those are the consequences of using HMB II which has been community voted to stay.
+I am sick and tired of dealing with those issues and they're very minor.
+You are playing a quest and content oriented list and you're bothering me with graphical problems?
+Get a better PC and play Elysium.

 ## I can't talk to NPCs!